Teaching as a Graduate Student

 How it Works

-Please note that UVA login credentials are required to access the online TAGS material.
-The online modules remain available to everyone, regardless of their ability to attend the live sessions, but for full TAGS participation, we recommend both.
+Participants in the live sessions should have previously completed the online modules.
+Please note that UVA login credentials are required to access the online material.
+The content remains available to everyone, regardless of their ability to attend the live sessions, but for full TAGS participation, we recommend both.

 Please refer to the FAQs for additional information.